Minnie the Minx: Other characters

 PC Thyme is a policeman similar to Dennis the Menace's Sergeant Slipper but this character pre-dates him.
 This character like the aforementioned Soppy Susan mainly appeared during Jim Petrie's time as artist however a similar character appeared during Tom Paterson's time as the Minnie artist called PC Pimple this character was similar to PC Thyme but as the name suggests had pimples.

 Minnie's Teacher is as the name suggests Minnie's teacher this character is one of the newest recurring characters in the strip only appearing since Ken Harrison took over as the artist.
 It was revealed in Issue 3636 that she was 31.

 Reception and legacy

 Since her debut in 1953, Minnie has been hallowed as a national treasure amongst British children for generations.
-Long considered one of the readers' favourite characters, she was created during what many fans feel is the Beano's golden age where other famous characters were created such as Dennis the Menace and Roger the Dodger.
+Long considered one of the readers' favourite characters, she was created during what many fans feel is the Beano's golden age where other famous characters, such as Dennis the Menace and Roger the Dodger, were created.
 Alongside the Dandys Desperate Dan, she was given her own statue in Dundee in 2001 (part of the Dundee Public Art Programme).
 She was also featured in the line-up of McDonald's happy meal toys in Britain and has several models and figurines.
 As well as featuring on much of the Beano Merchandise, such as T-shirts and figures, Minnie is often featured in the comic's countless spin-offs such as videos, annuals and video games.